 Secularising processes and ideologies had little effect on Māori until after the Second World War.
 As growing numbers left rural communities for the city in search of work, links with the marae, churches, ministers and elders at home weakened.
 Even then, few at first embraced fully secular world views – the Rātana healing movement, church and political organisation was popular among detribalised urban Māori from the 1920s.

 The early 2000s saw the rise of the Destiny Church, a Pentecostal movement led by Māori Christians, with similarities to African-American evangelical churches.
-Some observers have suggested that Māori spirituality, widely adopted on public ceremonial occasions, became modern New Zealand’s unofficial religion.
-In 2013 the proportion of Māori with no religion (46.3%) was slightly higher than that of the whole population (41.9%).
+Some observers have suggested that Māori spirituality, widely adopted on public ceremonial occasions, has become modern New Zealand’s unofficial religion.
+In 2013 the proportion of Māori with no religion (46.3%) was higher than that of the whole population (41.9%).
 However, it remained common to begin Māori hui and ceremonial occasions with a prayer.

 For many of the Pacific Islanders who arrived in growing numbers from the 1950s, church remained at the centre of community life.
 In the 2013 census over three-quarters of the Pacific population were Christian and only 17.5% said they had no religion.
-Pacific Christian sports stars such as All Blacks Michael Jones and Va’aiga Tuigamala became prominent social figures.
+Pacific Christian sports stars such as All Blacks Michael Jones and Va’aiga Tuigamala became prominent figures.

 As immigration from a growing range of countries accelerated from the 1990s, mosques and temples were built.
 As in Europe, some politicians sought to capitalise on community fears of difference.
 In the 2002 election campaign, Winston Peters, leader of the New Zealand First party, warned that new immigrants threatened to import sectarianism and increase ethnic and religious conflict in New Zealand.
-The tightening of immigration requirements suggested that Peters had struck a chord.
+A tightening of immigration requirements suggested that Peters had struck a chord.